HipByte/motion-game/README.md

 motion-game is a cross-platform mobile game engine for RubyMotion.
 It lets you write mobile games in Ruby for iOS and Android.

+motion-game is currently in **beta**.
+Please give it a try and report problems you find to us.

 ## Features

  * **Use Ruby :-)** motion-game exposes a pure Ruby API to write games for mobile devices.
+You can write a video game all in Ruby.
  * **100% cross-platform**: motion-game projects are fully cross-platform for iOS and Android.
 One codebase runs everywhere.
- * **Fully-featured**: motion-game has sprites, animations, particles, device sensors / events, scene graph / director, UI widgets, etc.
+ * **Fully-featured**: motion-game has audio, sprites, animations, particles, device sensors / events, scene graph / director, UI widgets, etc.
  * **Solid foundations**: the motion-game API is implemented using popular and stable opensource libraries, such as [cocos2d-x](http://www.cocos2d-x.org/), [box2d](http://box2d.org/), and more. motion-game projects are also based on RubyMotion which offers portable Ruby runtimes for iOS and Android as well as static compilation of Ruby code.
  * **Native compilation**: your Ruby code will be compiled into optimized native code for each platform you target.
 There is no interpreter and the original Ruby code will not be in the app.
  * **Platform APIs access**: if you need it, you can call the entire set of public iOS or Android APIs from Ruby code as well.